Disguised Toast

+Early life and education

-Wang was born in Taiwan, but his family moved to Penang, Malaysia before he turned one.
+Wang was born in Taiwan, but his family moved to Penang, Malaysia, before he turned one.
 Wang's older brother later moved to Canada to attend university, with the rest of his family moving over later, settling in Kingston, Ontario.
 In 2013, he received his 3-year degree in mathematics from the University of Waterloo after initially majoring in computer science.

 Before starting his streaming career, he worked as an app developer for Mercedes Benz, the NFL, the Royal Bank of Canada, and Zynga.